Natural Sciences Major

 Statistical Mechanics describes how macroscopic systems and the macroscopic physical laws that govern them emerge from the aggregated behavior of many microscopic components.
 The field developed to explain the empirical results of thermodynamics in terms of the microscopic theory of atoms — Why do macroscopic systems have uniform properties?
 How do equations of state emerge from microscopic dynamics?
 When do these emergent laws break down?
 Why does the 2nd law of thermodynamics emerge, and how does it relate to phenomena from the efficiency of engines to the cooling of the universe?
 Why does matter have phases and under what conditions do phase transitions occur?
 While we primarily focus on explaining the tools of statistical mechanics through thermodynamics, we also discuss applications of these tools to computer science, machine learning, finance, and modeling social systems.
 In doing so, we introduce the basics of information theory and develop the connections between thermodynamic entropy and the more broadly applicable concept of Shannon entropy.

 Explore cutting-edge solutions to difficult problems in human health.
 Learn the process by which drugs are discovered and designed, how stem cells are engineered to form tissues, and how genes can be engineered for a multitude of purposes.
 Analyze how to determine what solutions can be applied to what problems and how to communicate advances in biotechnology to expert and public audiences.

 NS166 / Keeping Earth Habitable

-Examine environmental and natural resource issues such as pollution, deforestation, agricultural impacts, marine degradation, and the potential impact of human population growth.
+Examine environmental and natural resource issues such as pollution, deforestation, climate change impacts, habitat loss, agricultural impacts, and the potential impact of human population growth and consumption.
 Consider systems challenges and potential solutions including social, political, economic, and technological approaches to major environmental problems.